PermutaTriangle/CombCov/agenda_meetings.md

 Henning prepared reading chapters and exercises for Bjarni solve.
 Henning wants Bjarni to find a suitable Python library and solve most of the exercises with it.
-The idea being that Christian can use it for homework assignments in his crypto class this fall.
+The idea being that Christian can use it for homework assignments in his Crypto class this fall.

 Together Bjarni and Henning hacked together the `MeshTilings.get_elmnts()` method by porting the multiple nested for-loops.
 It was ugly but it worked and we could run it on some short mesh patterns from the Wilf-classification